Thomas-Fermi profile of a fast rotating Bose-Einstein condensate: The homogeneous gas in the thermodynamic limit

 One can see immediately from the definition that $e^{\rm Ab}(1) \geq 1$.
 The minimization of $\fint_{K_{L}}|u|^{4}$ over $u \in \mathcal{LLL}_{L}$ is another formulation of the Abrikosov problem in finite domains \cite{AftBlaNie-06b,Almog-06}.
 Part of the proof of Theorem~\ref{thm:Abrikosov} is similar to that of \cite{AftBla-08} for the reduction of the Gross--Pitaevskii energy to the infinite-dimensional lowest Landau level.
 By using the Euler--Lagrange equation and elliptic estimates, we check that the periodic Gross--Pitaevskii minimizer and its projection onto the space $\mathcal{LLL}_{L}$ are close.
 In \cite{AftSer-07}, the projection onto the finite-dimensional lowest Landau level is also used, but with different elliptic estimates.
 By arguments similar to those in \cite{AftBla-08,AftSer-07}, an analogue of \eqref{thermodynamic-limit:asymptotic} is obtained in the regime

-We will not be at liberty to assume~\eqref{rule-out:scaling} when performing the local density approximation in the proof of our main Theorem.
-In the following, we use elliptic estimates based on work by Fournais and Helffer \cite{FouHel-10} to circumvent the condition \eqref{rule-out:scaling}. $\diamond$ \end{remark} \begin{proof}[Proof of Theorem \ref{thm:Abrikosov}] Let $u$ be a minimizer for the variational problem
+We will not be at liberty to assume~\eqref{rule-out:scaling} when performing the local density approximation in the proof of our main theorem.
+In the following, we use elliptic estimates based on work by Fournais and Helffer \cite{FouHel-10} to circumvent the condition \eqref{rule-out:scaling}.
+This is reminiscent of considerations from \cite{FouKac-13}, see in particular Theorem 2.12 and Remark 2.13 therein. $\diamond$ \end{remark} \begin{proof}[Proof of Theorem \ref{thm:Abrikosov}] Let $u$ be a minimizer for the variational problem

 By a simple scaling,

 By the variational principle, we have

 This is the desired upper bound in \eqref{scaling-law}.